Introduction

 URL based connection

-Alternatively the tool support URL based parameters which means you can directly configure it to connect to a specific broker (and quickly switch from one configuration to the other) via the address.
+Alternatively the tool support URL parameters which means you can directly configure it to connect to a specific broker (and quickly switch from one configuration to the other) via the URL address.

-Connection related parameters can be specified after the character “?“ appended to the base URL and separated by “&“ like this
+Connection URL parameters can be specified after the character “?“ appended to the base URL and separated by “&“ like this

 The available parameters are